masoodfaisal/ml-workshop/docs/setup-1-demo-tools.md

 helm install ml-modeldb .
 ```

 WHEN ALL COMPONENTS HAVE INSTALLED, TRY LOGGING INTO JUPYTER HUB UNDER THE ROUTES VIEW.
-IF YOU GET A '500 : Internal Server Error CERTIFICATE_VERIFY_FAILED' FOLLOW THE WORKAROUND IN THE NEXT PARAGRAPH.
+IF YOU GET A '500 : Internal Server Error CERTIFICATE_VERIFY_FAILED' FOLLOW THE TEMPORARY WORKAROUND IN THE NEXT PARAGRAPH.

 TEMPORARY WORKAROUND - Next we need a temporary workaround for the fact that Jupyter Hub in the Open Data has an invalid certificate.
 Go to Config Maps and click on _jupyterhub-cfg_ to open it